Cheapest Project Management Tools 2026: 8 Budget-Friendly Options Compared

 Cons

-- UI can feel dated compared to tools like Notion or ClickUp
+- UI can feel dated versus tools like Notion or ClickUp

 - Less active development community